Dantran93/TC_LabelGenerator/README.md

 This process used to consume an entire work day or more for multiple employees.
 Now it only requires one employee to run the program to generate every label in seconds.

+No sample excel file is provided in this repository as the inventory data should remain private to the company.